Depression Glass Patterns: A Picture Identification Guide

 A table with a variety of pink and green American Depression glass

-Depression glass patterns range from simple to ornate, and their beauty sparkles just as brightly decades after they were produced.
+Depression glass patterns range from simple to ornate, but whatever the pattern, their beauty sparkles just as brightly today as it did decades ago.
+This captivating colored glass is timeless in its loveliness.
+It came in pink, green, and lots of other shades, all of which are super collectible (and sometimes really valuable, too).
 Whether you collect Depression glass or simply love the style and history of these antiques, you'll enjoy these beautiful designs.

 Eight Depression Glass Patterns to Collect

 If you're considering starting a collection of Depression glass, it's fun to look at patterns to see the variety.
-You'll see everything from Depression glass stemware to serving pieces, and there are dozens to choose from.
+Many of these patterns came in tons of different colors, so you can focus on a single shade, such as pink depression glass or green depression glass, or build a rainbow collection in one pattern.
 These are a few pictures of Depression glass patterns you're sure to love.

 American Depression Glass